golemfactory/golem-docs/src/pages/docs/creators/python/examples/tools/restoring-golem-wallet.md

 Here you'll need the `key.json` file you had previously backed up.
 Do whatever you need to restore it - e.g. decrypt it if you previously encrypted it.
 For the process to work, it must be the same plain-text JSON file that Yagna originally exported.

-Be sure that your `key.json` file is in your current working directory and run:
+Ensure that your `key.json` file is in your current working directory and run:

 ```bash
 yagna id create --from-keystore ./key.json